NextSDS Logo

 Inhalation

-Where significant accidental inhalation occurs, take the individual into the fresh air.
+Take the individual into the fresh air.
 The throat and nostrils should clear themselves.
 Consult a doctor if persistent irritation occurs, or in case the subsequent appearance of discomfort, coughing or any other symptoms.

 Skin contact

-If the cement is dry: Wipe off as much as possible.
-Rinse with plenty of water.
+If the cement is dry: Wipe off as much as possible, rinse with plenty of water.
 If the cement is mixed: Rinse with plenty of water.
 Remove clothing, shoes, watches and other objects that have become contaminated and clean thoroughly before reuse.
 In case of irritation, redness or burns, consult a doctor.

 Eye contact